-I was quite surprised when I arrived in Morocco, how modern it looked, and that it actually had night clubs, casinos and bars.
+I was quite surprised when I arrived in Marrakech Morocco, how modern it looked, and that it actually had nightclubs, casinos, and bars.
 The buildings reminded me of those you find in New Mexico in the United States.
-The flat topped roofs, and all the buildings were a Clay Red color adorned with embrasures that are distinctly Moroccan with a touch of Moorish influence on them.
+The flat-topped roofs and all the buildings were a Clay Red color adorned with embrasures that are distinctly Moroccan with a touch of Moorish influence on them.

-The best way to find these guest houses is either through booking.com, or Avito.
+The best way to find these guest houses is either through booking.com or Avito.
 If you have a local guide with you, they will likely have a friend or two that has a guest house you could use, that you will likely get a great deal on as well.
 Most areas in Marrakech are safe if you stay near the busier parts of town.
 Asking a local is always a good idea when traveling overseas.
 (Find out more about other Safe Countries in Africa)

 I was able to visit the Atlas Mountains while in Marrakech, and they are much taller than I imagined, we were there when it was slightly cloudy, so it was difficult to get a decent picture of them.